ashlyelizasunny/2022_IBM_Code_Challenge_VScrap/README.md

  * Provide security
  * Improve efficiency
  * Provide high maintenance of records
+ * Scanning QR code
  * User is able to select their own scheduled date and the scrap company
+ * Verify the user details and give a confirmation message to admin
  * Can download the scrap certificate from anywhere at any time

 ## Screens